-Gross loans increased by RO 186 million (17%) during 2014 from RO 1.11 Billion at December 31 2013 to RO 1.29 Billion at December 31 2014.
-The personal loans increased by 23% while the corporate loans increased by 13%.
+Gross loans increased by RO 268 million (21%) during 2015 from RO 1.29 Billion at December 31 2014 to RO 1.56 Billion at December 31 2014.
+The personal loans increased by 21% reaching RO 635 million while the corporate loans increased by 20% to reach RO 929 million.

-Non-performing loans increased to RO 38.2 million, which is 2.94% of the total loans at December 31 2014 from 2.7% at December 31 2013.
-The non-performing loans include corporate loans of RO 8.3 million granted under the Government Soft Loan scheme, the principal amount of which are guaranteed and a part of the interest is paid by the Government of Oman.
-The total provision coverage is at December 31 2014 is 97% of the non-performing assets as compared to 94% at December 31 2013.

-The specific provision is at 51% of the Non-performing loans as the provision requirement is lower after considering the collaterals available for these loans.
+Non-performing loans (NPL) increased to RO 44.8 million, but gross NPL to total loans is 2.87% of the total loans at December 31 2015 from 2.94% at December 31 2014.
+The non-performing loans include corporate loans of RO 8 million granted under the Government Soft Loan scheme, the principal amount of which are guaranteed and a part of the interest is paid by the Government of Oman.
+The total provision coverage is at December 31 2015 is 100% of the non-performing assets compared to 97% at December 31 2014.
+The specific provision is at 54% of the NPL as the provision requirement is lower after considering the collaterals available for these loans.
 The provision levels are considered adequate and have been determined in accordance with the Central Bank of Oman and International Financial Reporting Standards.